 The last two sections are devoted to the proof of Theorem 1.1.
 In Section 5, we recall necessary materials from [2, 3] on the (linearized) Goldman-Turaev Lie bialgebra of a punctured disk and its relation to the KV theory.
 In Section 6, we prove Theorem 1.1.

 Acknowledgements

-The first-named author is supported by...
-The second-named author is supported by JSPS KAKENHI 23K03121.
+The first-named author is supported by NSERC grant RGPIN-2018-04350 and by the Chu Family Foundation (NYC).
+The second-named author is supported by JSPS KAKENHI 23K03121 and 24K00520.